Special thanks to:

 The pain was delicious.
 I stilled, closing my eyes as his lips pressed against the wound and drank.

 So this was how I would die.
-It was ironic really – before, I had feared vampires, having nearly been killed by James if it weren't for Jacob.
+It was ironic – before, I had feared vampires, having nearly been killed by James if not for Jacob.
 But now, when my heart hurt at the very thought of him, I was grateful to this one.
 Grateful that he would bring me relief from my pain.

 "You're not changing your mind then?" he had spoken again.

 His next words hit my guts like a bucketful of ice.

 "But I'm not thirsty anymore."